Different pages display different content, but the design of your blog is constant throughout.

 Search-results pages

-Searching your blog for a word or a phrase in Blogger's navbar (or from Blogger's sidebar search gadget) generates a dynamic page of those posts that include the search phrase.
+Searching your blog for a word or a phrase in Blogger's navbar (or from

-The results of this search take the familiar form of all of Blogger's dynamic pages: Posts, in reverse order, spilling automatically into archived pages if needed.
+familiar form of all of Blogger's dynamic pages: posts, spilling automatically into

 Tuesday, January 4, 2011